redhat-ai-services/helm-charts/charts/vllm-kserve/README.md

 ## Deployment Modes

 ### RawDeployment

+As of version 0.6.0 of this chart, RawDeployments are the default deploymentMode in order to match the preferred deploymentMode of RHOAI 2.25.
+As of RHOAI 2.25, Serverless Deployments have been depreciated.

 KServe supports the option to create a "RawDeployment" that is not dependent on Istio or KNative Serverless and instead creates the models using a k8s Deployment object.